How to Build a Screened-In Patio

 As an alternative to custom-made screens, you might want to consider securing the screening directly to the framing.
 However, this system does not allow the screens to be taken down and put back up easily.

-The total cost for our patio enclosure will range from several thousand if you use less expensive materials to two or three times that amount (or more) for premium lumber and professionally made screens.
+The total cost for our patio enclosure will range from several thousand dollars if you use less expensive materials to two or three times that amount (or more) for premium lumber and professionally made screens.

 Figure A: Foundation and Post Layout for a Closed in Porch